Radish – Cherry Belle

 Radishes are an excellent and very fast growing, crunchy small root vegetable.
-They are perfect for a quick snack.
+And they are perfect for a quick snack.
 Try cutting them in half and eat with a pinch of salt and butter.
 They are really quite delicious.
-Radishes grown with protection are consequently even more tender and delicious.
+Moreover, radishes grown with protection are consequently even more tender and delicious.

 Soil and site:

-Radishes will grow in almost any reasonably fertile soil as long as there is plenty of moisture in the soil.
-They do require a place in full sun.
+Radishes will grow in almost any reasonably fertile soil.
+However, it is important there is plenty of moisture in the soil.
+And they do require a place in full sun.
 The ideal pH ranges from 6 to 6.5.